TILOS-AI-Institute/MacroPlacement/CodeElements/SimulatedAnnealingGWTW/README.md

 ---
 ### Running Evaluation
-Once you have the final plc files from the SA run, you can run evaluation using the Circuit Training plc\_client.
-Where you will place the soft macros using the CT-FD placer and report the proxy cost value.
+Once you have the final plc files from the SA run, you can run evaluation using the Circuit Training plc\_client, where you will place the soft macros using the CT-FD placer and report the proxy cost value.
 The evaluation code is located in the [util](./util/) directory.